aaranl/Blog-Website/README.md

-# Portfolio-Website
+# Blog-Wesbite

-Continous blog type posting, where us as ezbake members can post our projects we have made in kinda like a long style
+Continous blog type posting, where if you have a allowed account you can post your projects.